- Don’t give up right after the affair!

 - Avoid painful situations

-At the beginning it’s best not to avoid any situation that could remind you of the affair.
-The advise to face your fears right away is a typical example of bad folk wisdom.
+In the beginning, it’s best not to avoid any situation that could remind you of the affair.
+The advice to face your fears right away is a typical example of bad folk wisdom.

 - Face flashbacks together

-It’s incredibly helpful if your partner supports you in dealing with traumatic flashback.
+It’s incredibly helpful if your partner supports you in dealing with traumatic flashbacks.
 Little by little you can also revisit the crime scenes with your partner, for example, holding your hand.